As tiny as they are, bed bugs are one of the most troublesome and difficult-to-control pests.

 - 20% of Americans have encountered bed bugs in their home or hotel, or know someone who has

 - 76% of pest professional consider bed bugs to be the most difficult pest to control

 Bed bugs can be controlled, however, warning that "ineffective bed bug treatments can take a bite out of consumers' wallets," an FTC web page includes information on bed bugs, advice for treatment and prevention, and recommendations to follow if you choose to hire a professional.

 Before using any pesticide, read the label and follow all directions.
-Never use a pesticide indoors that is intended for outdoor use.
 Other methods of control include heat and steam.

 Avoidance of bug bombs and foggers is recommended because studies have shown that there is resistance to pyrethroids in these products and because they can cause the insects to scatter, making the problem worse.

 A 2012 study by Dr. Susan Jones, associate professor of entomology at The Ohio State University, showed that over-the-counter bug bombs and foggers had little effect on bed bugs – even through direct exposure for two hours.

 The total release foggers that were tested were Hotshot Bedbug and Flea Fogger, Spectracide Bug Stop Indoor Fogger, and Eliminator Indoor Fogger, all of which are aerosolized pyrethroids.
 With some species, mortality did increase with longer exposure, however, if the bed bugs had any possible harborage, even that of a thin cloth layer, very few of the bed bugs were affected or killed by the pesticides.